FCBGP/bgp-security-community/draft-guo-idr-bgp-security-policy-community.md

 - `65001:1002:1` (hypothetical new Action-ID for a future policy, e.g., “AS-Cones Strict”)

 The Action-ID and Parameter range is managed through IANA for orderly growth as the community adopts richer security policies.

+The extensibility of the Parameter field is intentionally limited to policy refinement and does not introduce conditional logic or dynamic state signaling.

+# Relationship to Existing Mechanisms

+This section clarifies the relationship between the mechanism defined in this document and existing routing policy, traffic engineering, and routing security mechanisms.
+The goal is to explicitly delineate scope and avoid overlap or semantic ambiguity.

+## Relationship to RPKI, ROA, and ASPA

+RPKI-based mechanisms such as ROA and ASPA provide cryptographic or registry-backed validation outcomes for routing information.
+These mechanisms answer the question of whether a route is consistent with registered authorization data.

+The communities defined in this document do not provide validation and do not alter validation outcomes.
+They do not indicate that a route is valid, invalid, or authorized.
+Instead, they allow an Origin AS to express its operational expectations regarding how ambiguous validation outcomes (e.g., NotFound or Unknown) may be handled by downstream ASes.

+This mechanism is therefore complementary to RPKI and ASPA.
+It operates strictly at the policy signaling layer and does not export validation state, consistent with the guidance in {{SIDROPS-STATE}}.

+## Relationship to BGPsec

+BGPsec {{RFC8205}} provides cryptographic protection of the AS_PATH to ensure path integrity and origin authentication.
+BGPsec is designed to assert and verify routing correctness.

+The mechanism defined in this document does not provide cryptographic protection, path validation, or origin authentication.
+It does not attempt to replace or replicate BGPsec functionality.
+Instead, it provides an optional policy signal that may be used in conjunction with BGPsec or in environments where BGPsec is not deployed.

+## Relationship to BGP Color and Color-Aware Routing

+BGP Color and Color-Aware Routing mechanisms are primarily intended to support traffic engineering and transport-specific constraints, such as latency, bandwidth, or SR policy selection.

+While both mechanisms use BGP communities as signaling vehicles, the semantics are fundamentally different.
+BGP Color expresses forwarding or transport preferences, whereas the communities defined in this document express origin-declared routing security policy intent.

+This document does not define path selection behavior, traffic steering, or forwarding constraints, and does not overlap with the objectives of Color-Aware Routing.

+## Relationship to Only-To-Customer (OTC)

+OTC {{RFC9234}} is a mechanism designed to assist in route leak prevention by signaling export intent at AS boundaries.

+The communities defined in this document differ from OTC in scope and semantics.
+OTC signals propagation constraints related to business relationships, whereas this document signals security policy expectations related to validation ambiguity.

+These mechanisms are complementary and may coexist on the same routes.
+Neither mechanism subsumes the other.

+## Summary of Scope Separation

+In summary:

+- This document does not export validation state;
+- This document does not assert routing correctness or authorization;
+- This document does not define forwarding or traffic engineering behavior;
+- This document does not mandate filtering or rejection behavior.

+The mechanism is limited to expressing origin-declared security policy intent and is designed to coexist with existing routing security and policy mechanisms without semantic conflict.

 # Acknowledgments
 {:numbered="false"}